palewire/first-web-scraper/docs/index.rst

     $ dir

 You should now see a list of files and folders appear, such as Downloads, Documents, Desktop, etc. These should look a little familiar.
-The command line is just another way of navigating the directory structure you're probably used to seeing when you're clicking around your computer's folders in the user-interface provided by your operating system.
+The command line is just another way of navigating the directory structure you're probably used to seeing when clicking around your computer's folders in the user-interface provided by your operating system.

 Change directories